It is No Secret

-If you’ve been stopped for a DUI, it’s no secret you can end up in trouble.
-However, getting a DUI when you have never had a DUI before isn’t really the worst thing that can happen.
+If you have been stopped for a DUI, it is no secret you can end up in trouble.
+However, getting a DUI when you have never had a DUI before is not really the worst thing that can happen.

 The real danger of pleading guilty to a DUI comes later, if you are stopped for a DUI a second time or more.
 After the first time, the punishments for a DUI will only go up.
 This means more jail time, more actions from the DMV including things like requiring an Ignition Interlock Device (IID) and even more fees.